learningwala/w/m/content/_index.md

 I craft transformative learning journeys for children and young adults, through experiential methodologies.

-When I'm not with children or educators, I immerse myself in writing poetry or documenting my 'learning experiments' with children.
+When I'm not with children or educators, I immerse myself in writing poetry or documenting my 'learning experiments'.

 Welcome to my small space on the internet.
 This site serves as a portfolio of my [work](/facilitation),